Events

 Sourlis Glass Studio

 For the past 20 years, Sourlis Glass Studio has focused on glass fusing and has pioneered the area of “thin fusing”.
 This technique allows for the creation of featherweight pieces without the loss of depth or detail.
-Experience the Sourlis Collection and meet artist Tom Sourlis.
-Let him share with you the fascinating process he takes to create these beautiful one-of-a-kind fused glass lamp shades.
+Experience the Sourlis Collection and meet artist Tom Sourlis & Twyla Butler.
+Let them share with you the fascinating process they take to create these beautiful one-of-a-kind fused glass lamp shades.

 Exhibition Opening and Artist Reception; light refreshments provided.